Meyaadha Maan: Plot

-Murali, also known as 'Idhayam' Murali by his friends as he is like the emotional lead character from the film, Idhayam (1990), rings his friends, Vinoth and Kishore informing them that he is going to commit suicide, as he is not able to bear the engagement of his college mate, Madhu, whom Murali has feelings of one-sided love.
-In an attempt to stop his suicide, Vinoth and Kishore request Madhu to speak badly about Murali, which Madhu does hesitantly.
+Murali, also known as 'Idhayam' Murali by his friends as he is like the emotional lead character from the film, Idhayam (1991), rings his friends, Vinoth and Kishore informing them that he is going to commit suicide, as he is not able to bear the engagement of his college mate, Madhu, with whom Murali has feelings of one-sided love.
+In an attempt to stop his suicide, Vinoth and Kishore request that Madhu speak badly about Murali, which Madhu does hesitantly.
 On hearing this, Murali feels outraged and cancels his suicide attempt.
 He also believes that Madhu is ill-mannered.
-However, he blabbers about Madhu and how he loved her which slightly moves Madhu.
+However, he blabbers about Madhu and how he loved her, which slightly moves Madhu.
 The marriage is postponed by a year.

-One year later, life moves on and Kishore invites Vinoth and Murali for his wedding.
-However, Vinoth is injured in an accident, so, Murali attends the marriage and also performs with his music crew, "Meyadha Maan".
+One year later, life moves on and Kishore invites Vinoth and Murali to his wedding.
+However, Vinoth is injured in an accident, so, Murali attends the marriage and also performs with his music crew, "Meyadha Maan."
 Murali meets Madhu and they pick up a quarrel over a room allotment.
-Murali walks out of the marriage after understanding that both Vinoth and Kishore are hell bent in ensuring that he does not torture Madhu during the marriage.
+Murali walks out of the marriage after understanding that both Vinoth and Kishore are hell bent on ensuring that he does not torture Madhu during the marriage.
 Madhu is pained to hear that Murali still does not know about the drama on that suicide night.

-Meanwhile, Sudarvizhi, Murali's sister learns about her brother's one side love with Madhu and falls in love with Vinoth.
-She ensures a fall out with Vinoth as he refuses to see her other than a sister.
+Meanwhile, Sudarvizhi, Murali's sister learns about her brother's one sided love for Madhu and falls in love with Vinoth.
+She ensures a fall out with Vinoth as he refuses to see her other than as a sister.
 Murali learns that Sudarvizhi is in love with Vinoth and happily assures her that he will ensure that she is married to Vinoth.
 Vinoth does not know about Sudarvizhi's love and feels that she had quarrelled with him as she was suffering from trauma due to a fever and a headache.

 One day, Vinoth meets Madhu and thanks her for her noble gesture.
-Suddenly Madhu falls down unconscious.
-Vinoth admits her in a hospital and is rushing to fetch money for her treatment.
+Suddenly Madhu falls unconscious.
+Vinoth admits her to a hospital and is rushing to fetch money for her treatment.
 Murali is suspicious that Vinoth has fallen in love with someone and follows him to the hospital.
-Murali gets upset when he sees his friend aid the treatment of Madhu, who he believes is his sworn enemy.
+Murali gets upset when he sees his friend aiding the treatment of Madhu, whom he believes is his sworn enemy.
 Subsequently, Murali learns about the drama played by Vinoth and attacks him furiously for making him believe that Madhu is an ill-mannered person.
 In a jiffy, he starts rejoicing as he realises that Madhu is not ill-mannered and is still not married.